metio/terraform-provider-k8s/docs/data-sources/config_karmada_io_resource_interpreter_webhook_configuration_v1alpha1_manifest.md

 Required:

 - `client_config` (Attributes) ClientConfig defines how to communicate with the hook. (see [below for nested schema](#nestedatt--webhooks--client_config))
-- `interpreter_context_versions` (List of String) InterpreterContextVersions is an ordered list of preferred 'ResourceInterpreterContext' versions the Webhook expects.
-Karmada will try to use first version in the list which it supports.
-If none of the versions specified in this list supported by Karmada, validation will fail for this object.
-If a persisted webhook configuration specifies allowed versions and does not include any versions known to the Karmada, calls to the webhook will fail and be subject to the failure policy.
+- `interpreter_context_versions` (List of String) InterpreterContextVersions is an ordered list of preferred 'ResourceInterpreterContext'versions the Webhook expects.
+Karmada will try to use first version inthe list which it supports.
+If none of the versions specified in this listsupported by Karmada, validation will fail for this object.If a persisted webhook configuration specifies allowed versions and does notinclude any versions known to the Karmada, calls to the webhook will failand be subject to the failure policy.
 - `name` (String) Name is the full-qualified name of the webhook.

 Optional:

-- `rules` (Attributes List) Rules describes what operations on what resources the webhook cares about.
-The webhook cares about an operation if it matches any Rule. (see [below for nested schema](#nestedatt--webhooks--rules))
+- `rules` (Attributes List) Rules describes what operations on what resources the webhook cares about.The webhook cares about an operation if it matches any Rule. (see [below for nested schema](#nestedatt--webhooks--rules))
 - `timeout_seconds` (Number) TimeoutSeconds specifies the timeout for this webhook.
-After the timeout passes, the webhook call will be ignored or the API call will fail based on the failure policy.
-The timeout value must be between 1 and 30 seconds.
-Default to 10 seconds.
+After the timeout passes,the webhook call will be ignored or the API call will fail based on thefailure policy.The timeout value must be between 1 and 30 seconds.Default to 10 seconds.

 <a id="nestedatt--webhooks--client_config"></a>
 ### Nested Schema for `webhooks.client_config`

 Optional:

-- `ca_bundle` (String) 'caBundle' is a PEM encoded CA bundle which will be used to validate the webhook's server certificate.
-If unspecified, system trust roots on the apiserver are used.
+- `ca_bundle` (String) 'caBundle' is a PEM encoded CA bundle which will be used to validate the webhook's server certificate.If unspecified, system trust roots on the apiserver are used.
 - `service` (Attributes) 'service' is a reference to the service for this webhook.
-Either 'service' or 'url' must be specified.
-If the webhook is running within the cluster, then you should use 'service'. (see [below for nested schema](#nestedatt--webhooks--client_config--service))
+Either'service' or 'url' must be specified.If the webhook is running within the cluster, then you should use 'service'. (see [below for nested schema](#nestedatt--webhooks--client_config--service))
-- `url` (String) 'url' gives the location of the webhook, in standard URL form ('scheme://host:port/path').
-Exactly one of 'url' or 'service' must be specified.
-The 'host' should not refer to a service running in the cluster; use the 'service' field instead.
-The host might be resolved via external DNS in some apiservers (e.g., 'kube-apiserver' cannot resolve in-cluster DNS as that would be a layering violation). 'host' may also be an IP address.
-Please note that using 'localhost' or '127.0.0.1' as a 'host' is risky unless you take great care to run this webhook on all hosts which run an apiserver which might need to make calls to this webhook.
-Such installs are likely to be non-portable, i.e., not easy to turn up in a new cluster.
-The scheme must be 'https'; the URL must begin with 'https://'.
-A path is optional, and if present may be any string permissible in a URL.
-You may use the path to pass an arbitrary string to the webhook, for example, a cluster identifier.
-Attempting to use a user or basic auth e.g. 'user:password@' is not allowed.
-Fragments ('#...') and query parameters ('?...') are not allowed, either.
+- `url` (String) 'url' gives the location of the webhook, in standard URL form('scheme://host:port/path').
+Exactly one of 'url' or 'service'must be specified.The 'host' should not refer to a service running in the cluster; usethe 'service' field instead.
+The host might be resolved via externalDNS in some apiservers (e.g., 'kube-apiserver' cannot resolvein-cluster DNS as that would be a layering violation). 'host' mayalso be an IP address.Please note that using 'localhost' or '127.0.0.1' as a 'host' isrisky unless you take great care to run this webhook on all hostswhich run an apiserver which might need to make calls to thiswebhook.
+Such installs are likely to be non-portable, i.e., not easyto turn up in a new cluster.The scheme must be 'https'; the URL must begin with 'https://'.A path is optional, and if present may be any string permissible ina URL.
+You may use the path to pass an arbitrary string to thewebhook, for example, a cluster identifier.Attempting to use a user or basic auth e.g. 'user:password@' is notallowed.
+Fragments ('#...') and query parameters ('?...') are notallowed, either.

 <a id="nestedatt--webhooks--client_config--service"></a>
 ### Nested Schema for `webhooks.client_config.service`

 Required:

-- `name` (String) 'name' is the name of the service.
-Required
+- `name` (String) 'name' is the name of the service.Required
-- `namespace` (String) 'namespace' is the namespace of the service.
-Required
+- `namespace` (String) 'namespace' is the namespace of the service.Required

 Optional:

-- `path` (String) 'path' is an optional URL path which will be sent in any request to this service.
+- `path` (String) 'path' is an optional URL path which will be sent in any request tothis service.
-- `port` (Number) If specified, the port on the service that hosting webhook.
-Default to 443 for backward compatibility. 'port' should be a valid port number (1-65535, inclusive).
+- `port` (Number) If specified, the port on the service that hosting webhook.Default to 443 for backward compatibility.'port' should be a valid port number (1-65535, inclusive).